 You cannot simply tie yourself to one alliance and hope that it survives!

-We can find a good example of the proper way to keep many options open just last season, in Game Changers.
+We can find a good example of the proper way to keep many options open in Game Changers.
 In a web confessional, Sarah said her tactic was to get in good with everyone.
 She saw people still sticking with the same groups even though the game had changed and thought they were fools to not venture out and try to pull in new people.
-Some people were comfortable with the three or four they had and wanted to ride it out, which she realized was good for her because she was in each of those groups and was, therefore, able to decide which way to go.
+Some people were comfortable with the three or four they had and wanted to ride it out, which she realized was good for her because she was in each of those groups and was therefore able to decide which way to go.
 She similarly told Rob on the red carpet that a lot of players just want to work with one group, while she was willing to work with everybody.

 Going back further in time, a couple of people who did this well were Parvati and Russell.
 Parvati was almost always in control of what was going on, and thus was able to choose her final opponents.
 The same was true of Russell on Samoa, and he made some good choices – if only he had been better at reading the jury and playing the social game, he could have capped off his strategy with a win.
 He maintained a great deal of flexibility in the early game by making alliances with just about everybody, so when the tribe leaned in a certain direction, he could either try to sway them back or cut off the target and move on to his next ally.

-Again I point to Parvati’s performance in Micronesia.
+As another example, I point to Parvati’s performance in Micronesia.
 When I asked her what she saw on TV that surprised her, she laughed and told me, “I knew pretty much everything that was going on all the time.
 I was very good about being everywhere at once.”
 That’s precisely what a good player needs to do.
 Each time, Parvati was the blindsider, never the blindsided.